beagzl/OMPH/README.md

 To modify the model:

-1. Edit equations in `buildfile.m` in the appropriate `case` block and adjust number of forward/backlooking dynamic equations:
+1. Edit equations in `buildfile.m` in the appropriate `case` block and adjust number of forward/backlooking dynamic equations.
+The user needs to provide the dynamic private equilibrium conditions and the planner's objective, discretized with respect to the state space according to a valid discretization scheme.
    - `funcODE`: Dynamic equations (ODEs)
    - `funcSTAT`: Static equilibrium conditions
    - `Obj`: Objective function (welfare)